-Director, Trustworthy Computing Communications, writes on the Microsoft on the Issues Blog:
+Director, Trustworthy Computing Communications, Microsoft

 Each February, the world recognizes Safer Internet Day (SID), an event dedicated to promoting responsible use of the Internet and mobile technology, particularly among youth.
 Organized by Brussels-based Insafe and co-founded by the European Union, Feb.
 7 marks the ninth installment of SID.
 This year’s theme, “Connecting Generations and Educating Each Other,” once again finds Microsoft playing an active role.